aiven/devportal/docs/tools/cli/service.rst

 ``avn service cli``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Opens the appropriate interactive shell, such as ``psql`` or ``redis-cli``, to the given service.
-Supported only for Aiven for PostgreSQL®, Aiven for Redis™*, and Aiven for InfluxDB® services.
+Supported only for Aiven for PostgreSQL®, Aiven for Redis®*, and Aiven for InfluxDB® services.

 .. list-table::
   :header-rows: 1